Signed in as:

 filler@godaddy.com

-My work has been recognized repeatedly by Early American Life magazine and I have been included in its Directory of Traditional American Crafts for five consecutive years.
+His studio work has been recognized by Early American Life magazine, and he has been included in its Directory of Traditional American Crafts for five consecutive years.

 The tools below are all ones I use every day in my shop.
 Most of them are from the 19th century; many of the tools pre-date the US Civil War.